 Schenectady County Public Health Services (SCPHS) supports, protects and improves the health of our community.

-For all COVID-19 related information, including community testing information, please use the banner at the top of the screen.
+For all COVID-19 related information, please use the banner at the top of the screen.

 Make Time for Your Flu Vaccine

 - Benefits of Flu Vaccination